Germantown, Tennessee: Public schools

-Houston High School (GMSD) In 2015, Houston High School was rated by The Washington Post as one of America's Most Challenging High Schools.
+Houston High School: In 2015, Houston High School was rated by The Washington Post as one of America's Most Challenging High Schools.

-Germantown High School (SCS) Germantown High School is an International Baccalaureate School, Blue Ribbon School, and is one of the largest high schools in the state of Tennessee, rated as a Reward School in Tennessee for Growth and Achievement measured by perfect scores of 5 each of the past 5 years.
+Germantown High School (SCS): Germantown High School is an International Baccalaureate School, Blue Ribbon School, and is one of the largest high schools in the state of Tennessee, rated as a Reward School in Tennessee for Growth and Achievement measured by perfect scores of 5 each of the past 5 years.

 Jason Manuel, former principal of Houston Middle School, is Superintendent of Germantown Municipal Schools.
 The School Board consists of 5 at large elected positions.

 Germantown Elementary, Middle, and High School remain with the Shelby County Schools district, although they are located within the borders of the city of Germantown and continue to serve a large proportion of Germantown K-12 students as well as students from unincorporated Shelby County.